Last updated on August 7th, 2019 at 07:25 am

 - Open Google Drive and from the sidebar menu, click on Trash.

-- Choose the file, folder and right-click on it and click on Delete forever.
+- Choose the file or folder, right-click on it, and click on Delete forever.

-Once you have deleted if you have many trash files and folders then you significantly see the storage difference.
-Moreover, it is also recommended that those files, folders, videos are no longer required can be removed from Google Drive.
+Once you have deleted if you have many trash files and folders, then you significantly see the storage difference.
+Moreover, it is also recommended that those files, folders, and videos that are no longer required can be removed from Google Drive.

 Related: How to delete all your Gmail unread emails in one go